huggingface/blog/optimum-nvidia-launch.md

 Optimum-NVIDIA is one of the first to allow the user to benefits from the new capabilities added on Ada Lovelace (4090, L40) and Hopper (H100) GPUs, more precisely `float8` accelerated matrix-multiplications, to dramatically accelerates LLM inference.

-By changing just a single line of code, you can unlock up to **$X$ faster** inference on the NVIDIA platform
+By changing just a single line of code, you can unlock up to **28x faster** inference on the NVIDIA platform

 ### How to run